Web-Development-Environments-2022/assignment2-noam-shiri/README.md

 ## _Game Board:_
-We created a game board in the shape of a maze that has no (dead ends).
+We created a game board in the shape of a maze that has no dead ends so that the characters can always escape without getting stuck.
 Each path in the maze is a narrow path for one character.
 Each character had a different number so we could map the characters and draw them according to what the array of the board contained.
 0 - blank
 1 - Food that gives 5 points
 2 - Food that gives 15 points
 3 - Food that gives 25 points
 4 - wall
 5 - Pacman
 6 - Pink ghost
 7 - Blue Ghost
 8 - Orange ghost
 9 - Red ghost
 10 - Clock (gives 20 seconds extra playing time)
-11 - Candy in alternating colors that appears and disappears every 5 seconds (gives 30 points) 12 - Medication (gives extra life if they are under 5) 13 - Star Mario moves on the board (gives an extra 50 points)
+11 - Candy in alternating colors that appears and disappears every 5 seconds (gives 30 points)
+12 - Medication (gives extra life if they are under 5)
+13 - Star Mario moves on the board (gives an extra 50 points)